1602/witness/README.md

 ## Witness

 Enables debugging of http requests via UI.
+It is like chrome devtools for go backend.

 ## How it works